nickbock/ElvUI_Enhanced_Again/README.md

 ### Data Texts
 - Item Level data text for a quick glance at your currently equipped item levels.
 - Quick datatext configuration by CTRL-ALT-RightClick on any datatext panel.
-### Equipment
-- Equipment Set Overlay for your bag and bank slots showing the equipment sets for an item.
 ### Visualizations
 - Adjustable transparency for the ElvUI interface movers.
 - Attack icon on target frame when target is not tapped by you or your group, but you still get credit for the kill when attacking.